Buenaventura Valle Del Cauca Department, Colombia Travel Guide

 Whale watching is not available.
 Expect consistent heavy rainfall.

 Activities in nearby national parks and islands are possible year-round.
 However, you might find them easier during periods of slightly less intense rain, like January to March.
-Combining nature trips with whale watching is popular in the peak season.
+Combining nature excursions with whale watching is popular in the peak season.

 Peak whale watching.